 A surprising percentage of medical professionals we spoke to pointed to the money as a “major contributing factor” to accepting a board position.
 But in order to attend a board meeting, they have to take time out of their busy clinic or family time, often with travel time on top of that.
 By using an asynchronous online process they can be compensated for the work that they do and the insights they provide, without compromising in other areas like family or clinic time.

 Section 220.127.116.11 of the Rx&D Code of Ethical Practices stipulates that “honorarium must be reasonable and reflect the fair market value of the services provided,” and we recommend that you take that seriously.
-Yes, your members should be paid, but over-offering will change their behaviour and make them think they have to please you to “earn” the extra money ⎯ and you won’t get the results you want.
+Yes, your members should be paid, but over-offering will change their behavior and make them think they have to please you to “earn” the extra money ⎯ and you won’t get the results you want.

 Like we said, the reasons vary ⎯ but the underlying quality of every member should be the same.
 They should want to be there and they should be excited to contribute.